 The first step to filing for an SR-22 certificate in Virginia is to find a high-risk auto insurance policy.
 After you’ve obtained a policy, inform your carrier of the SR-22 or FR-44 requirement and have them file the certificate with the Virginia Department of Motor Vehicles.
 The forms should remain on-file for at least three consecutive years from the date of your conviction.

-“SR-22 insurance” is a misnomer since SR-22s act solely as proof that the driver possesses the minimum auto insurance required by Virginia state law.
+“SR-22 insurance” is a misnomer.
+SR-22s act solely as proof that the driver possesses the minimum auto insurance required by Virginia state law.
 In Virginia, the cost to file an SR-22 certificate ranges between $15 and $35 depending on a few factors.
-Because drivers holding an SR-22 are more likely to be considered high-risk, insurance carriers may charge more for your monthly premiums.
+Because drivers holding an SR-22 are more likely to be considered high-risk, insurance carriers may charge more in premiums.

 The minimum amount of auto insurance required in Virginia is $25,000 liability coverage per person, $50,000 per accident and $20,0000 in property damage.
 Typically written as 25/50/20, this amount is the lowest coverage available in order to satisfy state requirements and proof of insurance for an SR-22.
 If you are required to file an FR-44, your policy limit requirements are doubled.